 When the market is in a downtrend, you will notice that price moves up to the moving average lines (upswing) and then bounces back down from them (downswing).
 (That is if you put moving average lines on your charts).

 The similar situation happens in an uptrend: prices move down to the moving average lines (downswing) and then bounces up from them (upswing).

 Here’s an example shown on the chart below:

 Now that you know this concept of dynamic support and resistance using moving averages, the next thing you need to know is that trend trading strategies can be created around them and in a very nice trending market, they are really effective.

-For those that love moving averages, what you can do is to look reversal candlesticks as price starts to go back to touch the moving average lines and these are used as your confirmation signal to buy or sell.
+For those that love moving averages, look for reversal candlesticks as the price starts to go back to touch the moving average lines and these are used as your confirmation signal to buy or sell.

 - In a downtrend, you should be looking for bearish reversal candlesticks like the shooting star, bearish harami, spinning tops, dark cloud cover, hanging man etc to go short (sell).